-Each time your website visitors click on an In-Text advert you get paid.
+Each time a website visitors click an In-Text advert you earn.
 They seek the advertisers and you get the revenues.
 They also make sure you keep most of it with the industry’s highest revenue share offer.
 You can see Infolinks in-text links within the text of this web page, they are the words that are double underlined.

 How do I get paid :

 Infolinks offers several convenient ways for publishers to receive payments.
-You can choose to be paid via:
+You can choose payment via: